MysticalMark88/SetUpFail2Ban/README.md

 <img src="https://i.imgur.com/wWY1GPW.png" height="80%" width="80%" alt="Inspect config file"/>
 <br />
 <br />
-Next, we will copy the contents of jail.conf into a jail.local file so we can create and edit our own config, then open this is nano for editing:  <br/>
+Next, we will copy the contents of jail.conf into a jail.local file so we can create and edit our own config, then open this in nano for editing:  <br/>
 <img src="https://i.imgur.com/016HywT.png" height="80%" width="80%" alt="Create and open config file"/>
 <br />
 <br />
-We will leave some settings at their deafaults but will change the bantime to be 30 minutes:  <br/>
+We will leave some settings at their defaults but will change the bantime to be 30 minutes:  <br/>
 <img src="https://i.imgur.com/v2Wzufb.png" height="80%" width="80%" alt="Edit config file"/>
 <br />
 <br />
 Next, we will check the default action for fail2ban when it detects an issue, default is to update iptables to block the nefarious IP from the server.
-Other actions, like email notifications are listed priot to this line and can be added by changing the variable in this line:  <br/>
+Other actions, like email notifications are listed prior to this line and can be added by changing the variable in this line:  <br/>
 <img src="https://i.imgur.com/FBs2I33.png" height="80%" width="80%" alt="Leave default action"/>
 <br />
 <br />